SecretNest/ImageStore/doc/concept/Database.md

 # Database
 ImageStore need a database hosted in Sql Server 2017 to store data generated from file and settings.
-See [Database section](../../README.md#database) of readme file for detail.
+See [Database section](../../README.md#database) of readme file for details.

 Each project should have a dedicated database.
 For switching project, you need to change the connection string pointed to other database.